 My name is Jody Siebert, and I have the privilege of serving as Bethesda’s Chief Executive Officer.
 When I was a child, I had a dear friend who had an intellectual disability.
 He helped me discover and experience a true friendship, where he never forgot my name or the last conversation we had.
 He lit up when he saw me and offered me unconditional acceptance and love.
 It was easy to reciprocate.

 rather than only our ‘disabilities’, we are empowered and supported to succeed in ways we were intended.

 Bethesda supports and empowers people with diverse abilities and their families

 A big part of what we do is help people to find out what services are available to them, what would be most beneficial and how to access them.

 We offer a range of services including living options (staffed residential homes, shared living and intentional communities where people of all abilities live), community inclusion, supported independent living, summer camps, employment services and family support services.
 There’s a lot to consider and what is right for one person or family may not be right for another.

 We walk alongside you on your journey.
 Life isn’t static and so when it changes, we’re there working with you to find solutions.
 That’s what being committed to communities of true belonging means.

-Each of our services is designed to meet the needs and preferences of each person in 8 areas of their life (link to Qualify of Life measures).
+Each of our services is designed to meet the needs and preferences of each person in 8 areas of their life (8 Qualify of Life measures).
 This person-centred approach is committed to the values of community and inclusion.

 We offer services for people with diverse abilities who are eligible for funding through Community Living British Columbia (CLBC), the Ministry for Children and Family Development (MCFD) and/or the Ministry of Health.
 We also offer options for people who pay privately for services as well as donation-based services.